peny/setpass/README.md

 setpass
 =======

-Change your password for multiple services with your command line
+Change your password for popular services from your command line

 ## Currently supported services
 * facebook